-PUBLIC HEARING (June 14, 2022):
+PUBLIC HEARING (June 13, 2023):

-An LCAP Public Hearing is held to solicit recommendations from the public including stakeholder opportunities to submit written comments regarding proposed actions and expenditures.
+An LCAP Public Hearing is held to solicit recommendations from the public including educational partner opportunities to submit written comments regarding proposed actions and expenditures.

-BOARD OF EDUCATION (June 21, 2022):
+BOARD OF EDUCATION (June 20, 2023):

 The Board of Education is provided with updates on the LCAP, including information about Local Indicators, California School Dashboard, and progress on other measures.
-Staff shares accomplishments, stakeholder input results, LCAP committee recommendations, and proposed goals and actions/services.
-A public hearing (June 14th) provides stakeholders the opportunity to review the final draft of the LCAP.
-The LCAP will be presented to the Board of Education on June 22nd and will be submitted to the Imperial County Office of Education after it's adopted.
+The staff shares accomplishments, educational partner input results, LCAP committee recommendations, and proposed goals and actions/services.
+A public hearing (June 13th) provides educational partners the opportunity to review the final draft of the LCAP will be presented to the Board of Education on June 20th and will be submitted to the Imperial County Office of Education after it's adopted.